phobozad/NETem/README.md

 ## Building the image

-The image is downloadable from the GitHub releases area.
+The image is downloadable from the releases area.

 If you want to build it yourself, you need a linux system and install packer (https://www.packer.io) and qemu.